 Thus, it was largely in the UK that he honed his craft and cranked out an accomplished series of films within two decades, quickly becoming acknowledged as Britain’s top director in the process.
 And for very good reason.
 In every other piece of Hitch-related literature you’ll see this or that title being touted as “the first true Hitchcock film.”
 Absolute cobblers.
 In fact, the first true Hitchcock film was his actual first, namely The Pleasure Garden.
 That’s right: everything you love about Hitch was there in variable quantity right from the start, just as it was at the finish.
 Absolutely contrary to popular opinion, Hitch’s early work consists of far more than crude sketches that were mere prototypes of the American masterpieces that followed.
 Admittedly, some of his early films could be a little uneven, as were his later ones, but though he may later have equalled them, he simply never bettered the best – and there are a lot of those.

 It’s usually abundantly clear anyone claiming otherwise hasn’t seen any earlier works and good old confirmation bias compels them to convince themselves they’re not missing out on anything.
-Either that or if they have seen any it was via some poor quality, unrestored and incomplete bargain bin DVD that understandably didn’t do a thing for them.
+Either that or if they have seen any, it was with an unwillingness to appreciate the artistic idioms of British cinema and via some poor quality, unrestored and incomplete bargain bin DVD that understandably didn’t do a thing for them.
 Now that I can relate to: many now-favourite classics were first viewed via terrible condition transfers and left me wondering what the fuss was all about.
 But you need never suffer through their like on any format again; I’ve waded through all the dross so you don’t have to.